James Jones

 - Was also an assistant to Dick Kuchen at Yale and Larry Hunter at Ohio prior to becoming Yale’s head coach in 1999

-- In 24 seasons as the Yale head coach, Jones has won over 370 games, won/shared six Ivy League titles and won the 2019 and 2022 Ivy League Tournaments to earn two of his three trips to the NCAA Tournament
+- In 24 seasons as the Yale head coach, Jones has won over 395 games, won/shared six Ivy League titles and won three Ivy League Tournaments to earn three of his four total trips to the NCAA Tournament

 - Younger brother is Joe Jones, current head coach at Boston University and formerly at Columbia